Year Released: 2015

 Final Score: 4/10 points

-Content Warning: I could see Somewhere In the Middle getting a soft to medium R rating.
+Content Warning: I could see Somewhere In the Middle getting a soft to a medium R rating.
 The language gets very strong with multiple F-bombs in different conversations.
 The sexual content is certainly R-rated with some partial nudity, some sex scenes, Billie’s habit of masturbating in the bathroom (from her own workplace, no less!), watching porn when no one’s looking, and multiple cases of lewd dialogue.
 There’s certainly alcohol being consumed at multiple junctures and Billie gets drunk numerous times throughout the movie.

 All photos and videos property of their respective owners and used under US “Fair Use” laws.
 Somewhere In the Middle is property of Film Movement.
 The poster is from IMDb and is property of Film Movement.